dmicha16/clogging/README.md

 [Sat Feb 17 19:43:53 2018] [INFO] hello world!
 ```

-To use the JSON output type, add change the 3rd parameter to *Output::JSON*.
+To use the JSON output format, add change the 3rd argument to *Output::JSON*.

 ``` c++
 #include "Logger.h"